-Elizabeth (Kay) Andrews OBE, Baroness Andrews of Southover (Deputy Chair of NHMF and The National Lottery Heritage Fund and Chair of the Wales Committee), was Chair of English Heritage from July 2009 to July 2013.
-She served as Parliamentary Under Secretary of State at the Department for Communities and Local Government from May 2005 until May 2009.
+Elizabeth (Kay) Andrews OBE, Baroness Andrews of Southover, is Deputy Chair of NHMF and The National Lottery Heritage Fund, and Chair of the Heritage Fund's Committee for Wales.
+She was Chair of English Heritage from July 2009 to July 2013 and, before that, served as Parliamentary Under Secretary of State at the Department for Communities and Local Government from May 2005 until May 2009.

 Prior to being appointed as Parliamentary Under Secretary, Baroness Andrews was a Government Whip and Spokesperson in the House of Lords for Health, Work and Pensions, and Education and Skills (2003-2005).